Anise Star

 DIGESTIVE AID – Another chemical (anethole) in anise acts as a digestive aid, which supports its traditional use after meals.

 WOMEN'S HEALTH – Anise also contains chemicals (dianethole and photoanethole) similar to the female sex hormone estrogen.
 Scientists suggest their presence probably accounts for the herbs traditional uses as a milk promoter in nursing mothers.
-Anise has only mild estrogen activity, but it may help relieve menopausal discomforts.
+Anise has only mild estrogen activity, but it may help relieve .

-INTRIGUING POSSIBILITY – One report shows that anise spurs the regeneration of liver cells in laboratory rats, suggesting a possible value in treating hepatitis and .
+INTRIGUING POSSIBILITY – One report shows that anise spurs the regeneration of liver cells in laboratory rats, suggesting a possible value in treating and cirrhosis.
 While there are no studies that support using anise to treat live disease in humans, anise looks promising in this area.

 Used in tea, anise seed improves digestion, freshens the breath, relieves flatulence and nausea, and even improves coughs due to its expectorant properties.
 It makes an excellent children's teas for coughs, nausea, and stomachaches.
 It helps curb appetite, as its natural sweetness satisfies.